LinJiabang/virtual-display/README.md

    Use buildall_wdk10.cmd to build all components.
 An output folder is created as the result.

-   There is also a precompiled driver binary under bin folder.
+   There is also a precompiled driver binary under precompiled folder.

 4. How to run the demo